A model of the cubic connectedness locus: Fibers and alliances

-\begin{dfn} The set $\crp(\lam)$ of all critical portraits compatible with a regular chief $\lam$ is called a \emph{regular alliance of critical portraits (generated by $\lam$)}.
-Critical portraits from regular alliances of critical portraits are said to be \emph{regular}.
-All laminations whose chiefs are regular are said to be \emph{regular}.
-Regular laminations with the same chief form a \emph{regular alliance of laminations}.
-The set $\A_0$ of all critical portraits compatible with central chiefs is called the \emph{central alliance of critical portraits}.
-Critical portraits from $\A_0$ are called \emph{central}.
-All laminations with central chiefs form the \emph{central alliance of laminations}. \end{dfn}
+\item The set $\crp(\lam)$ of all critical portraits compatible with a non-central minimal lamination $\lam$ is called a \emph{non-central fiber of critical portraits (generated by $\lam$)}.
+Critical portraits from non-central fibers of critical portraits are said to be \emph{non-central}.

+\item The set $\F_0$ of all critical portraits compatible with central minimal laminations is called the \emph{central fiber of critical portraits}.
+Critical portraits from $\F_0$ are called \emph{central}.

+\item All laminations whose minimal laminations are non-central are said to be \emph{non-central}.
+Non-central laminations with the same minimal lamination form a \emph{non-central alliance of laminations}.
+The empty lamination and all laminations with central minimal laminations are called \emph{central}.
+All central laminations form the \emph{central alliance of laminations} $\Ac_0$.